Table of Contents

 Here are several network problems that can impact network optimization:

-2. Network congestion: Network congestion can occur when there is too much traffic on a network, causing delays, packet loss, and other performance issues.
+- Network congestion: Network congestion can occur when there is too much traffic on a network, causing delays, packet loss, and other performance issues.
+This can include WAN and LAN congestion.

 Analyzing historical data is crucial for network optimization because it provides insights into network usage patterns and helps identify areas for improvement.
 By studying data on network traffic, usage patterns, and performance metrics, network engineers can gain a better understanding of how the network is being used and where bottlenecks or inefficiencies may be occurring.